ctu-geoforall-lab/qgis-map-coords-plugin/help/source/index.rst

 may choose the spatial reference system (SRS) of coordinates between WGS-84 (EPSG:4326) and SRS of map canvas.

-.. warning:: This plugin is currently available only for **QGIS 2.x**!

 .. toctree::
    :maxdepth: 2